nickbrandt/GitLab/doc/administration/geo/replication/security_review.md

   - LFS and File ID.
   - Upload and File ID.
   - Job Artifact and File ID.
-- Geo JWTs scopes are not enforced, but will be in a future version (currently scheduled for GitLab 11.9).

 ### What access requirements have been defined for URI and Service calls?